Testicle lumps and swelling

 The treatment will depend on the cause.

-• If there is a bacterial infection, antibiotics may be prescribed.
+• If there's a bacterial infection, antibiotics may be prescribed.

-• Viral infections, like mumps, are usually treated with rest, ice and pain relief medication.
+• Viral infections, (eg, mumps) are usually treated with rest, ice and pain relief medicine.

 • Non-cancerous lumps might be left untreated or surgically removed, repaired or drained.